Size does matter with remedial massage

 Let’s face it.
 People are all shapes and sizes – some tall, some short; some overweight, some super slim; some young, some old; some average size but packed with tight muscles, others same size but much more loose and flexible.
 And believe me, those descriptions are just the tip of the iceberg when you think about some combinations of the above.

-I’ve had over 28 years (2019) as a massage therapist and I have the skills, qualifications, experience and competency to quickly assess you and give you the most appropriate treatment to achieve the best results in the time available.
+I’ve had 29 years (in 2020) experience as a massage therapist and I have the skills, qualifications, experience and competency to quickly assess you and give you the most appropriate treatment to achieve the best results in the TIME AVAILABLE.

 My FIVE-STAR (top notch) postural assessment allows me to identify within about 30 seconds virtually every muscle that will be sore or tight, even before you get on the table.
 And other simple checks can point out if your problem areas are likely due to nerve entrapment and/or postural alignment issues.